kelveden/rastajax/README.md

 Key features
 ------------

 * Standards compliant.
-Generation of descriptions is based on the annotations from the [JAX-RS 1.1 Specification](http://jsr311.java.net/) plus a single custom annotation.
+Generation of descriptions is based on the annotations from the [JAX-RS 1.1 Specification](http://jsr311.java.net/).
 * Completely independent of any JAX-RS implementation.
 * Lightweight.
 Dependencies both direct and transitive are kept to a minimum.
 * Extensible.
 Rastajax can be extended with classes that: